Trent Robinson

 Trent Robinson (born 15 March 1977) is an Australian professional rugby league coach who is the head coach of the Sydney Roosters in the National Rugby League (NRL) and a former professional rugby league footballer.
+Robinson is widely considered as one of the greatest head coaches in rugby league history.
+He has led the Roosters to 3 premierships during his tenure, including back-to-back premierships in 2018 and 2019, which at the time, was the first a club had ever done so during the NRL era.

 He has previously held coaching positions at Toulouse Olympique in the Elite One Championship and the Newcastle Knights in the NRL and was the head coach at the Catalans Dragons in the Super League.
 As a player he made appearances as a and for the Wests Tigers and the Parramatta Eels in the NRL and Toulouse in the Elite One Championship.

 Background

 Robinson was born in Camden, a suburb located in Greater Sydney, New South Wales, Australia.
 He attended St Gregory's College, Campbelltown where he excelled academically and played rugby league.

 Playing career

 A former student at St Gregory's College, Campbelltown, Robinson started his playing days in the Sydney Roosters pathways in the Jersey Flegg and Presidents Cup as an up-and-coming front rower.

 In the top grade, Robinson played three games from the bench for the Wests Tigers between 2000 and 2001.
+He made his debut off the bench in Round 24 of the 2000 NRL Season in a 22-18 loss to the Canterbury-Bankstown Bulldogs.
 He was the first player to ever make his first-grade debut with Wests Tigers without having previously played first-grade with another team.
-In 2002, he joined the Brian Smith-coached Parramatta Eels, playing in a solitary game.
+He subsequently played in Rounds 19 and 20 in the 2001 NRL Season.
+In 2002, he joined the Brian Smith-coached Parramatta Eels, playing in a solitary game against the South Sydney Rabbitohs in Round 22 of the 2002 NRL Season.

 Robinson moved to France in 2002, where he spent three seasons with Toulouse Olympique, including playing in their run to the Challenge Cup semi-finals in 2005.
 He retired from playing at the age of 28 following an arm injury sustained in a play-off match against Pia.